f500/ansible-mariadb55/README.md

 Requirements
 ------------

-Debian Wheezy with the package python-software-properties installed.
+Debian Wheezy with the package python-pycurl and python-software-properties installed.

 Role Variables
 --------------